DPhil MPhil Oxon, BA Cantab

 Andrew Payne is the Hedley Bull Research Fellow in International Relations at the Department of Politics and International Relations.
-His primary research interest concerns the influence of electoral politics on U.S. decision-making in war.
-He is currently working on a book manuscript on this topic, exploring how the electoral cycle shaped presidential decisions concerning military and diplomatic strategy during the wars in Korea, Vietnam and Iraq.
-His broader interests include U.S. foreign policy, international security, civil-military relations, and diplomatic history since 1945.
-Andrew's most recent article is "Presidents, Politics and Military Strategy: Electoral Constraints during the Iraq War," International Security, Vol. 44, No 3 (Winter 2019/20), pp. 163-203.
-His writing has also been published in the Washington Post, Politics, International Affairs, and The Conversation.
+His research examines the influence of domestic politics on US foreign policy, with a particular geographical focus on the Middle East.
+He is the author of a forthcoming book entitled All About Politics?
+How the American Electoral Cycle Shapes Wartime Decision-Making (Columbia University Press), which examines how electoral considerations influenced presidential decisions during the wars in Korea, Vietnam and Iraq.
+He is currently the Principal Investigator of a project examining the past, present and future US strategic commitment to the Middle East, supported by the OUP John Fell Fund.
+His broader interests include US foreign policy, international security, civil-military relations, and diplomatic history since 1945.
+His work includes several peer-reviewed journal articles which have been published or are forthcoming in International Security, Politics, Contemporary Politics and Presidential Studies Quarterly.
+His writing has also appeared in the Washington Post, International Affairs, and The Conversation.
 In addition to his academic work, Andrew serves on the board of the Royal Institute of International Affairs (Chatham House).

 Articles and Book Chapters

 "Bringing the Boys Back Home: Campaign Promises and U.S. Decision-Making in Iraq and Vietnam," Politics (forthcoming, published via OnlineFirst 18 August 2020)